 Fire and safety signs are provided by the venue, for example indicating escape routes and warning of hazardous materials, prohibited areas or no smoking and these signs must be obeyed.
 Exit door lighting, fire signage and safety equipment signs must not be obstructed unless permission has been given by the Informa Event Organiser and alternative arrangements made.
-In case of hazardous materials, venue must be informed.

 Stands must be set out in such a way that they do not interfere with access to the fire-fighting devices.
-If firefighting devices are located inside the stands, they must remain visible and accessible.
+If fire-fighting devices are located inside the stands, they must remain visible and accessible.

+SPECIAL RISKS

-SPECIAL RISKS Unless specifically agreed by the Informa Event Organiser in writing following a notice period of at least 30 days' notice, the following goods and equipment are prohibited and will not be admitted on to the exhibition:
+Unless specifically agreed by the Informa Event Organiser in writing following a notice period of at least 30 days' notice, the following goods and equipment are prohibited and will not be admitted on to the exhibition:

-- Flammable liquids or gases. - O Compressed gas cylinders. - Radioactive materials. - Radiation generators. - O Goods classified as hazardous including toxic, corrosive, irritant, harmful or oxidising materials (with the exception of small quantities of domestic cleaning materials in containers or aerosols of less than 500 cc capacity). - O Any activity or water feature involving water where there is a risk of Legionella. - O Activities involving hot-works such as oxy-acetylene cutting/welding (which must be subject to a specific hot work permit). - O Explosive, pyrophoric or spontaneously combustible materials. - O Lasers other than Class 1 lasers or those in completely enclosed equipment. - O Equipment that may cause nuisance due to odour, emission of objectionable noises or stroboscopic or disturbing lights, simulators and rides. - O Animals.
+- O Flammable liquids or gases. - O Compressed gas cylinders. - Radioactive materials. - Radiation generators. - Goods classified as hazardous including toxic, corrosive, irritant, harmful or oxidising materials (with the exception of small quantities of domestic cleaning materials in containers or aerosols of less than 500 cc capacity). - Any activity or water feature involving water where there is a risk of Legionella. - Activities involving hot-works such as oxy-acetylene cutting/welding (which must be subject to a specific hot work permit). - Explosive, pyrophoric or spontaneously combustible materials. - Lasers other than Class 1 lasers or those in completely enclosed equipment. - Equipment that may cause nuisance due to odour, emission of objectionable noises or stroboscopic or disturbing lights, simulators and rides. - O Animals.